spicetify/docs/docs/development/spicetify-creator/create-custom-apps.md

 Notes:

 - It is recommended to learn React before starting to create Custom Apps.
-- This tutorial assumes you chose to generate an example in Create Spicetify App.
+- This tutorial assumes you have chosen to generate an example using Create Spicetify App.

 After creating a new Spicetify Creator project and choosing "Custom App" as your app's type, your project's structure should look like this (With the generated example):